 My greatest inspiration has been the idea that I am limited, in large part, only by my ability to imagine.
-I always suspected that the idea that our brains were unchangeable after early childhood was bunk.
-Today the idea of neuroplasticity has validated that suspicion and inspired me to endlessly explore and learn and grow.
-Even just the thought of what I don’t yet know or understand inspires me to push myself beyond my comfort zone.
-To take risks even when I don’t know what the outcome will be.
-Failure no longer matters the way it once did.
-Today what matters is how far I can go.
+I always suspected the idea that our brains are unchangeable after early childhood was bunk.
+The idea of neuroplasticity and our brain’s capacity to change and grow throughout our lifetime has validated my suspicion and inspired me to explore and learn.
+Just the thought of all I don’t know or understand pushes me to go outside my comfort zone; to take risks even when I don’t know what the outcome will be.
+Failure doesn’t matter the way it once did.
+Today, what matters is how far and wide I can go.

-A friend was kind enough, loved me enough, to tell me that something I’d said long ago was keeping her from fully trusting me.
-That prompted my awareness that apologizing to her might be only the first in a line of apologies to others in my past who I had discounted with my opinions about how they should live their lives.
-It was a recent kindness.
-And it was a game-changer.
+A friend was kind enough, loved me enough, to tell me something I’d said long ago was keeping her from fully trusting me.
+That prompted my awareness that apologizing to her might be only the first in a line of apologies to others in my past who I had discounted with my opinions.
+It was a recent kindness, and it was a game-changer.

 4. One Thing On Your Bucket List?

 For the longest time, having an unbroken string of 365 daily meditations seemed like an achievable goal.
 It’s not.
 I told myself I wanted to see who I’d be if I gave myself that experience.
 I’ve changed my mind.
 That goal feels way too ego-driven.
 I think it was less about benefitting from consistent meditation and more about telling people I did it.